Michael McCarthy Convicted Of Bella Bond Murder, Baby In Trash Bag Case — Eyes Parole In 15 Years?

 “Baby Doe” went unnamed for three months after her body was found on June 25, 2015.
 A computer generated image of Bella Bond was created and posted in newspapers, on TV, and across the nation via social media sites in hopes of finding her identity.
 Millions saw the child’s picture, but not a soul could identify the beautiful little girl.

-No one could understand how a child so young could be dead and no one was missing her, as she didn’t fit any missing persons reports.
+No one could understand how a child so young could be dead and no one was missing her, as she didn’t fit any missing person reports.
 Calls came in from all over the Boston area from people who knew a little girl that lived here or there, but they hadn’t been seen by neighbors in a while.
 Each and every one of the 20 well-being checks police did during this time turned up fine, according to KTLA’s article from back in 2015.

 Michael McCarthy found guilty of second-degree murder in the death of 2-year-old Bella Bond https://t.co/hlvdq6vzDO pic.twitter.com/2cZlV3piCN